keul/keul.it/content/blog/quit-your-early-2000-web-hosting-for-netlify/index.md

 # I want it all

-Today keul.it hosts an empty, embarrassing website I didn't updated for ages, and a DNS configuration for publishing the blogger's blog under "blog.keul.it".
+Today keul.it hosts an empty, embarrassing website I didn't updated for ages, and a DNS configuration for publishing the blogger's blog under "blog.keul.it" (well, until now).

 Yes.
 I'm paying 200€/years for a domain alias.